 VERBENA LEAF

-Lemon verbena (Aloysia citrodora), also known as lemon beebrush or verveine, is indigenous to Argentina, Uruguay and Chile.
-During the 18th century, it was introduced to Europe, where it was scientifically classified as a distinct species for the first time.
-The perennial plant thrives in nutrient-rich, water-permeable sandy soil with ample sunlight, preferring sheltered locations.
-In spring, new stems emerge from the roots, followed by the elongated leaves appearing from May onwards, arranged in threes in a whorled fashion.
-When fully grown, these leaves exude a delightful lemon fragrance.
-Come August, small white flowers adorned with four tiny petals grace the plant.
+Lemon verbena (Aloysia citrodora) – also known as lemon beebrush or verbena – is originally native to Argentina, Uruguay and Chile.
+It arrived in Europe in the 18th century, where it was first scientifically described as a distinct species.
+This perennial plant thrives best in nutrient-rich, well-drained sandy soil in sunny, sheltered locations.
+In spring, new stems sprout from the rootstock, followed from May by the elongated leaves, which grow in whorls of three along the stem.
+At full maturity, they exude a pleasant, intense lemon scent.
+From August onwards, delicate white flowers with four small petals each appear, adorning the plant well into the autumn.

 GOLDENROD